COVID offers Pakistan chance to focus on ecotourism | DW | 26.02.2021

-Pakistan should promote sustainable tourism, otherwise it could exacerbate climate change and threaten fragile ecosystems, warn experts.
+Pakistan should promote sustainable tourism, otherwise it could exacerbate climate change and threaten fragile ecosystems, experts warn.

 The Pakistani government and people hoped the development would attract more investment in tourism-affiliated businesses and help create better paying jobs.